Virtual Private Cloud-VPC – All You Need To Know in 2025

 Improved Network Control and Flexibility

 VPC gives businesses complete control over their network settings.
-Organizations can customize their IP address ranges, subnets, and routing rules to fit their needs.
+Organisations can customise their IP address ranges, subnets, and routing rules to fit their needs.

 They can also control who can access their network and how data flows between different parts of the system.